-We will return to your home at 36 hours, 5 day call, and 2 & 6 week check ups on both mom and baby.
-These appointments will happen in your home till we have a new office.
+We will return to your home at 36 hours, have a 5 day phone call, and a 2 & 6 week check up on both mom and baby.
+These appointments will happen in your home and in my office.

 8. How many clients do you have that will deliver each month?

 9. Do you offer GYN Care?

 Yes, the cost is $60.00 per visit, your insurance may pay for any lab fees.

 10. How much does a home birth cost?

 The out of pocket cost for a home birth is $3,800.
 A $500 (registration) nonrefundable deposit is due once you decide to home birth with us and is part of the $3,800.
 This holds your date as we only take 6-8 clients per month.
 Then $1,500 (covering total prenatal care, classes, and postpartum care to 6wks) is due prior to 34 weeks.
 The remainder $1,200 (birth fee) is due by 36 weeks.
 This is when we go on call for you.
 If for medical reasons you transfer out of care before 36 weeks any portion, that you have already paid, towards the birth fee, of the $1,000 is refunded. the Last $600 is paid to an assistant if one comes or to me if I serve you alone with out the help of an official Midwife assistant not including a student which may also be present.

 11. The fee for home birth midwifery care seems expensive.
 Can you explain the cost?